xvvcs/vinted-desc-generator/README.md

      ```

    - You should see a message that says the server is running
-   - Open your web browser and go to: `http://localhost:5001`
+   - Open your web browser and go to: `http://your-ip:5001` **You can see the exact host ips in the cmd message after running the app**

 ### ❓ Troubleshooting